 Preparations are being made for a potential NHL team in Salt Lake City

-Preparations are being made behind the scenes and in the public eye in case an NHL team is in Salt Lake City sooner than later.
+Preparations are being made behind the scenes and in the public eye in case an NHL team is in Salt Lake City sooner than later, perhaps as early as this fall.

+After prospective owner Ryan Smith earlier this week solicited suggestionsfor a team name, word emerged Wednesday that the league has been working on contingency plans in case the Arizona Coyotes move this summer.

+The NHL has been working on two schedule drafts for next season in case the team is in Arizona or playing under a different name in Utah, according to a person familiar with the planning.
+The person spoke to The Associated Press on condition of anonymity because no decisions have been made.

 “It’s hard work, and he’s committed to it,” Bettman told The Associated Press last month.
 “I think people are craving certainty.
 And we are, too, but this isn’t a 60-minute game where the light goes on and the game’s over.”